miller-tamil/research_on_email_marketting/README.md

 Person stops typing, and the results are displayed for a minimum of three seconds You'll sometimes see the abbreviation "Impr" in your account showing the number of impressions for your ad.

+*pre-processing in google adwords adword.

+First all the averege ad posion plays a major role . of course , the impresion of the ad should be seen by audiance. therefore , i have remove all the affected ads by removing it to avoid the partiallity. so i tryied stuff accourding to their posision separatly.